25Jayesh10/Data_Lineage_Analyser_and_Document_Generator/output/documents/procedures.md

 ### Business Logic

-The stored procedure `usp_LogEvent` records events in the `AuditLog` table.
-It accepts an event type and a message as input parameters and logs this information for auditing purposes, providing a record of significant system activities.
+The stored procedure `usp_LogEvent` records application events in the `AuditLog` table.
+It accepts the event type and a descriptive message as input parameters, then inserts a new log entry containing this information.
+This allows for tracking of significant application activities for auditing, monitoring, and troubleshooting purposes.

 ---

-## Stored Procedure: usp_UpdateOrderStatus
+## Procedure: usp_UpdateOrderStatus
 <a name="usp_updateorderstatus"></a>

 ---